Exercises

 3. 3Let the inhale be easy.
 Make the exhale longer without strain, as if slowly fogging a mirror with the mouth closed.

-4. 4Hold the stretch for 120 seconds, then release gradually and notice how breath feels before repeating or switching sides.
+4. 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how breath feels before repeating or switching sides.

 Voiceover